 Gilmour and Floyd keyboardist Richard Wright produced Barrett, using Humble Pie drummer Jerry Shirley as the album’s fourth musician.
-This more consistent-sounding record — relatively confident and upbeat — offers Barrett’s idiosyncratic view of life in songs like “Waving My Arms in the Air” and “Effervescing Elephant.”
-Confusion and anger lurk just below the surface of misleadingly chipper bits of Carnaby Street flower-power music.
+This more consistent-sounding record is relatively confident and upbeat.
+Confusion and anger lurk just below the surface of misleadingly chipper bits of Carnaby Street flower-power music as Barrett shares his idiosyncratic view of life in songs like “Waving My Arms in the Air” and “Effervescing Elephant.”

 The outtakes and leftovers from those two projects, combined with 1968 demo sessions, were culled for Opel, an excellent appendix to Barrett’s oeuvre.
 Considering the uncommon qualities of The Madcap Laughs and Barrett, this collection of early/alternate/unaccompanied versions and otherwise unreleased material — including “Golden Hair,” “Octopus” (then titled “Clowns & Jugglers”), “Dark Globe” (aka “Wouldn’t You Miss Me”) — make just as cohesive an album.
 None of these tracks shed any new light on Barrett as a person or an artist, but this is a major addition to his slim solo catalogue.